 Rabbi Osadchey’s passion for social justice is evident in his commitment to the community at large where he served as a board member of the Houston Rescue and Restore Coalition and the American Leadership Forum; founding member, Katy-West Houston Interfaith Clergy Association; advisory board member, Union Community Fund; co-chair, program committee, National Workshop on Christian-Jewish Relations; president, Interfaith Ministries of Greater Houston; Campaign Chair, United Way Campaign for the Homeless; Senior Fellow, American Leadership Forum, National lnterreligious Task Force on Black-Jewish Relations and Houston AIDS Interfaith Council.

 Rabbi Osadchey and his wife, Bobbie, married in 2000.
-They have six children and ten grandchildren.
+They have six children and eleven grandchildren.